 Begin by evaluating your current labeling process and needs:

-- Data Evaluation: Assess characteristics of your unlabeled data
+Assess characteristics of your unlabeled data:

 Phase 2: Pilot Implementation

-Start with a controlled pilot:
+Start with a controlled pilot to validate your approach:

-- Refinement: Adjust approaches based on pilot results
+Adjust approaches based on pilot results:

 Phase 3: Scaled Deployment